Narrative at the Royal Court Theatre

 While fixed and defined narratives are what the characters long to apply to their lives, Neilson provides the audience with a decidedly different angle.
 For example, just as we become engrossed in the very funny tale of “an arsehole,” the stage soon becomes flooded with other characters, with their own baggage of tales and experiences.
 It becomes a cacophony of voices and perspectives.
 The story we thought we were in explodes and expands; it becomes interlocked with other stories.
 The muddle is what Neilson asks us to work through.

 More than its sometimes overwrought analysis of performance and narrative, what is captivating about Neilson’s play is its sense of humour, which underlies even its greatest tragedies.
 The personal breakdowns of Zawe Ashton’s and Imogen Doel’s characters, Christine Entwistle’s character mourning for the son she lost to suicide – these moments manage to be insuppressibly funny.
 It is these playful instances that truly bring the work to life.
 Neilson is most successful when he asks us not just to think abstractly or conceptually, but to react emotionally, and pronto.

-Narrative is on in the Jerwood Theatre Upstairs at the Royal Court until 4th May 2013.
-For further information or to book visit here.
+Narrative is at the Jerwood Theatre Upstairs at the Royal Court until 4th May 2013.
+For further information or to book visit the theatre’s website here.

 Watch actresses Imogen Doel and Sophie Ross discuss Narrative here: